tasmota/docs/docs/Builds.md

 Many times one just needs to download a pre-compiled binary and perform the necessary run-time configuration.
 It is not necessary to compile your own binary if these pre-compiled builds meet your needs.
 These available files provide a simpler approach to get up and going with Tasmota quickly.

-The binary files available on [GitHub](https://github.com/arendst/Tasmota/releases) are for the current master release version only.
-These master release binaries are also available from the [OTA server](http://ota.tasmota.com/tasmota/release/).
-However, the latest development branch code binaries are only available from the [development OTA server](http://ota.tasmota.com/tasmota/).
+Release binaries are from the [official OTA server](http://ota.tasmota.com/tasmota/release/).
+Firmware built from development branch code is available from the [development OTA server](http://ota.tasmota.com/tasmota/).

 Features that are not available in any official release build have to be enabled in source code and compiled yourself.
 Read more about [compiling your own build](Compile-your-build).